ckvignesh/oldRepo100DoC/log.md

 **Thoughts:**
 <!-- - This was a bit challenging.
 But, I could go through this quite soon because I had some experience with CSS before. -->
 - I completed all 28 levels of Grid Garden.
 But I was stuck at the 28th level.
 I had to take some help to understand it better.
 I faced difficulty in the 26th level too but I could solve it on my own.
-Therefore, I will repeat the last few levels of this game again.
+Therefore, I will repeat the last few levels of this game again tomorrow.

 **Link to work:**
 <!-- - [Responsive Web Design](https://github.com/ckvignesh/FreeCodeCamp/tree/master/Responsive%20Web%20Design/CSS) -->